N7RX/CactusEngine/README.md

 # Cactus Engine
-A tiny ECS engine based on Vulkan and OpenGL.
+A tiny ECS rendering engine based on Vulkan and OpenGL.
 *(You will feel like grabbing a cactus when using this engine.)*<br/>
 <br/>
 <img src="/README_pix/Screenshot_0.png" width="640" height="360">